(Melissa served as a Research Assistant for ALiTE)

 UNICEF.
 (2021, July 13).
 One in three countries are not taking action to help students catch up on their learning post-COVID-19 school closures: A new UNESCO, UNICEF, World Bank and OECD report documents education responses to COVID-19 in 142 countries [Press Release].

-(Based on analysed results on Web of Science)
+Highly-Cited Academic Articles (Based on analysed results from Web of Science)

 Berland, L., Schwarz, C., Krist, C., Kenyon, L., Lo, A., & Reiser, B. (2016).
 Epistemologies in practice: Making scientific practices meaningful for students.
 Journal of Research in Science Teaching, 53(7), 1082-1112.